-With the healthcare Internet of Things gaining steam and the amount of healthcare data multiplying every day, hospitals and healthcare systems need to find effective and efficient ways to manage and use all of their patient data.
+The amount of healthcare data is multiplying every day and hospitals and healthcare systems need to find effective and efficient ways to manage and use all of their patient data.
 It’s one thing to use data for a singular purpose: to deliver care.
 But when an organization initiates additional uses for all of that data, it’s important to develop a strategy and specific targets.

 A key target outcome for healthcare analytics data is to improve revenue cycle management.
 The opportunity for this is significant — in fact, the New England Healthcare Institute estimates that $700 billion in revenue is lost annually the by US healthcare industry due to waste and inefficiency (source), including: